itismyera/7-Zip-zstd/DOC/Methods-Extern.md

  Byte _reserved[2]; // not given in 3 byte header
 ```
 - this header holds some information about the version, which was
-  used for creating that 7-Zip container data
+  used for creating that Zipr container data
 - _ver_major should contain the major release of zstd
 - _ver_minor should contain the major release of zstd
 - _level should contain the level, the data is packed with